MEMF 2018 Quick Reference List

 This course for vocalists explores mostly-monophonic songs of war and feasting, from the Play of Daniel through songs of the bards and pub societies.
 Central will be a 16th century pamphlet with propaganda text for both Danish and Swiss tones.
 We close with some Christmas-in-July seasonal toasts including German macaronic carols and wassails.
 Possible field trip to sing at the Rathskeller in Memorial Union!

-Celestial Bodies – Capricornus for Voices & Viols (Philip Serna)
+Celestial Bodies – Capricornus for Voices & Viols (Phillip Serna)

 Intermediate – 4 viols and 5 voices